 Sajjad Bhatti, senior coordinator with Sahil’s Lahore office, told Al Jazeera the organisation was providing legal aid and psychological counselling to the victims.

-“The [earlier]case wasn’t tackled properly, investigations were not transparent and it has scared parents,” he said.
+“The [earlier] case wasn’t tackled properly, investigations were not transparent and it has scared parents,” he said.
 “The community cannot heal when the problem has not been uprooted.”

-Demonstrators in Islamabad condemn the rape and murder of Zainab Ansari [Faisal Mahmood/Reuters]
+Demonstrators in Islamabad condemn the rape and murder of Zainab Ansari [Faisal Mahmood/Reuters] Need for education

 The government, however, said it is trying its best to amend structures and legislation to ensure such crimes are dealt with more efficiently.